Frequently asked questions

 - Where can you take WEEE for recycling?

 Ask your local authority where to dispose of it locally.
 All local authorities accept WEEE for free from households, usually at recycling centres.
 A WEEE compliance scheme will collect the WEEE from the local authority.
 This service is paid for by EEE producers.
-In some EU countries, WEEE is also collected by retailers.
+You can also dispose WEEE through your retailer when buying a new similar equipment.
+If the new equipment is home-delivered, the retailer must offer free collection of the WEEE the new equipment is replacing.
+Retail shops with sales areas relating to EEE of at least 400 m2 must offer collection of very small WEEE (no external dimension more than 25 cm) free of charge to end-users and with no obligation to buy EEE of an equivalent type

 - Who pays for business WEEE recycling?

-Local authority recycling centres will not accept business WEEE.
+Local authority recycling centres may not accept business WEEE.
 In order to dispose of business-produced WEEE you should contact the producer of the equipment (i.e., if it has a crossed out wheelie bin symbol on it).
-If you are replacing products and the old products do not have a crossed out wheelie bin symbol on them, you will have to contact the producer of the new products that you are purchasing.
+If you are replacing products and the old products do not have a crossed out wheelie bin symbol on them, you can contact the producer of the new products that you are purchasing.

 - Is all WEEE collected by compliance schemes?